Metrically compatible fonts

 DMCA Sans Serif

-Be aware that its creator is kind of a shithead, but the font is public domain.
+Kind of a direct clone of the original font, with some glyphs different for no reason.
+Be aware that its creator is a shithead, but at least the font is public domain, so...

 Sources: